-Paranoid personality disorder is amental healthcondition in which a person has a long-term pattern ofdistrust and suspicion of others, but does not have a full-blown psychotic disorder such as schizophrenia.
+Paranoid personality disorder (PPD) is a mental condition in which a person has a long-term pattern of distrust and suspicion of others.
+The person does not have a full-blown psychotic disorder, such as schizophrenia .

-Cause of paranoid personality disorderis unknown.
-The disorder appears to be more common in families with psychotic disorders such as schizophrenia and delusional disorder.
+Causes of PPD are unknown.
+PPD seems to be more common in families with psychotic disorders, such as schizophrenia and delusional disorder.
 This suggests genes may be involved.
-Environmental factors may play a role as well.
+Other factors may play a role as well.

-Persons with paranoid personality disorder arevery suspicious of other people.
+People with PPD are very suspicious of other people.
 As a result, they severely limit their social lives.
 They often feel that they are in danger and look for evidence to support their suspicions.
-They have trouble seeing that their distrustfulness is out of proportion to their environment.
+They have trouble seeing that their distrust is out of proportion to their environment.

 Common symptoms include: